rmzs0711/gsoc2022-proposal-haskell/README.md

 ## **About me** ##

 I am attending the Computer Science Bachelor's course at the Saint-Petersburg campus of the Higher School of Economics.
-However, I am a citizen of the Kyrgyz Repuplic and I am located in Bishkek right now.
+However, I am a citizen of the Kyrgyz Republic and I am located in Bishkek right now.

 I have finished a Haskell course at my university, but this is only my experience with Haskell.
 Last 2 weeks in my free time I was diving into the `HLS` codebase.
 As a result, I understand how to build the project and have a general idea of how to add new features.
 Also, I figured out that current docs are a bit out of date, so I am going to try to fix currently confusing parts as my first PR in the ramp-up to GSoC